Raihan9797/web-prac/README.md

 - test.js file shows that its working though

 todo: set up backend servers to take in login information and CRUD with SQL database

+## Front End Design
+Idea is to start from the product page.
+Then add cart logic and then login part.
+Start with the look then add the logic to connect to backend